rafaelquintanilha/react-linechart/README.md

 ## isDate

-The component currently depends heavily on the `isDate` property.
+The component has a shortcut `isDate` property which will try to parse your `x` input as a Date.
 If you use a numeric value and pass `isDate={true}`, then unexpected behaviour will happen (same for the reverse).
-I will try to eliminate this dependency in the future and maybe use some heuristics to determine wheter we are parsing dates or not.
+This is supposed to be helpful considering standard scenarios but you can always use the `xParser` prop to parse whatever data you have to a numeric value and the `xDisplay` prop to display whatever numeric value you have to something more meaningful to your visualization.

 Meanwhile, by default the component will first parse the date in a `"YYYY-MM-DD"` format in a `Date` object.
-You can change this by overriding the default `xParser` function.
-Similarly, choose any function which parse a `Date` object into a human-readable string as you want.
 By default I'm using `d3` functions, but you can write your own or use another Date parser such as [MomentJS](http://momentjs.com).

+## Improvements

+This is a work in progress, so *expect* things to break.
+You can fork your own version or, better still, contribute for the completeness of this library.
+Help me making a great tool! :)